gnolang/gno/docs/getting-started/using-gnokey.md

 In Gno, there are three types of messages that can change on-chain state:
 - `AddPackage` - adds code to the chain
 - `Call` - calls a specific path and function on the chain
+- `Send` - sends coins from one address to another
 - `Run` - executes a Gno script against on-chain code

 A Gno.land transaction contains two main things: